canalplus/rx-player/doc/api/Tools/MediaCapabilitiesProber.md

 Probe for audio/video decoding capabilities.

+Note that depending on the device, this API might be not reliable.
+Please test for your use cases before relying on this method.

 #### Argument

 The object in argument is inspired from the concerned API configurations.
 All its